 Competitive colleges and universities choose students based on college entrance test scores, transcripts, and ability in the desired field of study.
-Schools of fine arts desire students who have developed a level of proficiency in their particular area.
+Schools of fine arts desire students who have developed a level of proficiency in their particular area for example.
 Home educated students have the opportunity and ability to gain unique and individualized competencies.

 Home educated students in West Virginia are not required to meet state graduation requirements because they are exempt from the public school attendance requirements and, therefore, its policy requirements.
 That is also why a public school diploma is not issued by the state of West Virginia.
 However, if a student chooses to attend a college or university within West Virginia, entrance requirements are often based on graduation requirements for public high schools.
 Generally, the following high school credits (determining credit hours explained below) are required for college entrance: